Reuters journalists in Myanmar appear in court, remanded for another 14 days

 Dozens of reporters and cameramen were outside the courthouse in a northern district of Yangon for the appearance of the two journalists.
 They were brought in a white van, rather than a police truck, dressed in casual clothes and were not handcuffed.

-Their lawyer, Than Zaw Aung, who has been retained by Reuters, said the two had only been doing their job as journalists.
+Their lawyer, Than Zaw Aung, who has been retained by Reuters, also said the two had only been doing their job as journalists.

 “They are being accused under this charge while doing their work as media,” he told reporters.

-The two journalists had worked on Reuters coverage of a crisis in the western state of Rakhine, where an estimated 655,000 Rohingya Muslims have fled from a fierce military crackdown on militants.
+“I believe that he didn’t commit any crime,” Pan Ei Mon, Wa Lone’s wife, told Reuters.
+“I would like to request the government to consider releasing them.”

-The two journalists are being investigated under a section of the Official Secrets Act which carries a maximum prison sentence of 14 years.
+Nyo Nyo Aye, a sister of Kyaw Soe Oo, said her brother told her he had not committed any offense.
+“I believe that he can come home soon,” she said.

-Reporting by Antoni Slodkowski; additional reporting by Shoon Naing and Thu Thu Aung,; Editing by Raju Gopalakrishnan
+Reporting by Antoni Slodkowski; additional reporting by Shoon Naing and Thu Thu Aung,; Editing by Raju Gopalakrishnan and Martin Howell